Death Valley Germans

-The Death Valley Germans (as dubbed by the media) were a family of four tourists from Germany who went missing in Death Valley National Park, on the California–Nevada border, in the United States, on 23 July 1996.
-Despite an intense search and rescue operation, no trace of the family was discovered and the search was called off.
-In 2009, the remains of the two adult members of the family were discovered by experienced hikers, Les Walker and Tom Mahood, who were carefully searching a remote area for evidence of the fate of the tourists, and conclusive proof of the fate of the male adult was later established.
+The Death Valley Germans (as dubbed by the media) was a family of four tourists from Germany who went missing in Death Valley National Park, on the California–Nevada border in the United States, on 23 July 1996.
+Their rental van was discovered in a remote area of the park in October 1996.
+Despite an intense search and rescue operation, the only thing found was a discarded beer bottle; no other trace of the family was discovered and the search was called off.

+In 2009, two volunteer explorers searching for clues to the fate of the tourists discovered the remains of the two adult members of the family a few miles from where the van had been left.